ffromani/vmmi/SPEC.md

 A VMMI compliant implementation must always report its termination -except for crashes- sending a Completion message to its client.

-The "Completion" message has a different layout depending on the migration terminated succesfully or with error.
+The "Completion" message has a different layout depending on the migration terminated successfully or with error.
 Should the migration succeed, a VMMI compliant implementation must signal this state sending an Completion message with a "success" payload.

 The completion payload has one mandatory key, "result".